Tullverket

 Apply for authorisation for inward processing.

-Information exchange, INF, for special procedures
+Exchange of information, INF, for special procedures

-Import declarations for inward processing
+Import declaration for inward processing

 Import declarations for inward processing.

-How to complete the inward processing procedure
+How to discharge inward processing

-Re-exportation after inward processing
+Re-export after inward processing

-Re-exportation after inward processing
+Re-export after inward processing

-Importation after inward processing
+Import after inward processing

-Importation after inward processing.
+Import after inward processing.

 Destruction during inward processing